-- 1) Two recent passport size photographs. - 2) The printout of the interview call letter. - 3) The following documents, in original and one set of self-attested copies: - a) Certificate of the date of birth of the applicant (normally the Secondary School Certificate). - b) Mark-sheet of the qualifying examination.

-- i) For Candidates from Christian Category: Baptism Certificate and a letter of recommendation from the parish priest concerned.
-Candidates who have not undergone baptism for being members of churches that practice adult or believer's baptism may submit the baptism certificates of either of their parents and a certificate from the pastor concerned that the candidate is a practicing Christian. - ii) For Candidates from SC/ST Category: SC/ST Certificate from a competent authority\ - iii) For Candidates from PwD Category: Physical Disability Certificate\\ - iv) For Candidates from Foreign Boards: Equivalence Certificate from AlU, if the examination conducted by their board/examining body is not mentioned in the list of examinations regarded as equivalent to the CBSE class 12 examination by the University of Delhi/the Association of Indian Universities (AIU). - \ Officers competent to issue Scheduled Caste/Scheduled Tribe certificates: - (i) District Magistrate/Additional District Magistrate/Collector/Deputy
+- 1) Two recent passport size photographs. - 2) A printout of the interview call letter. - 3) A printout of the Delhi University registration form. - 4) The following documents, in original and one set of self-attested copies: - a) Certificate of the date of birth of the applicant (normally the Secondary School Certificate). - b) Mark-sheet of the qualifying examination. - For Candidates from Christian Category: Baptism Certificate and a letter of recommendation from the parish priest concerned.
+Candidates who have not undergone baptism for being members of churches that practice adult or believer's baptism may submit the baptism certificates of either of their parents and a certificate from the pastor concerned that the candidate is a practicing Christian. - ii) For Candidates from SC/ST Category: SC/ST Certificate from a competent authority\ - iii) For Candidates from PwD Category: Physical Disability Certificate\\ - iv) For Candidates from Foreign Boards: Equivalence Certificate from AIU, only if the examination conducted by their board/examining body is not mentioned in the list of examinations regarded as equivalent to the CBSE class 12 examination by the University of Delhi/the Association of Indian Universities (AIU). - \ Officers competent to issue Scheduled Caste/Scheduled Tribe certificates: - (i) District Magistrate/Additional District Magistrate/Collector/Deputy